Want to reduce your grocery budget by hundreds of dollars a year and eat better than ever?

 - Uame is the forgotten ‘taste’ (like bitter or sweet or salty).
 Meat has a uame taste, so up the uame of your vegetarian meal with flavours like soy sauce, mushrooms, tomatoes and toasted nuts or seeds.

 - Give your dishes lots of flavour with herbs and spices so it doesn’t matter that there’s no meat.
-This vegetarian nachos is always a winner in our house.
+These vegetarian nachos are always a winner in our house.

 - Make your vegetarian meal hearty and filling with plenty of fibre and plant-based protein.